Improving the low-dose performance of aberration correction in single sideband ptychography

-In STEM, upon interaction between the electron probe and the specimen, a convergent beam electron diffraction (CBED) pattern is formed in the far-field.
-As the probe scans across an imaged area, a 4D dataset, denoted as $I(\mathbf{K,R})$, can be generated using a pixelated electron detector.
+In STEM, following the interaction between the electron probe and the specimen, a convergent beam electron diffraction (CBED) pattern is formed in the far-field.
+As the probe is scanned across an imaged area, a 4D dataset, denoted as $I(\mathbf{K,R})$, can be generated using a pixelated electron detector.
 Here $\mathbf{K}$ is a scattering vector, and $\mathbf{R}$ is a scan position.
 By applying a Fourier transformation (FT) from position $\mathbf{R}$ to frequency $\mathbf{Q}$, this dataset is converted into a distribution $G(\mathbf{K,Q})$.
 Under the WPOA, $G(\mathbf{K,Q})$ can be simplified to: